Stakeholder – What is a stakeholder?

 Primary vs. secondary stakeholders

-Primary stakeholders are individuals or groups directly affected by the company’s activity.
+Primary stakeholders are individuals or groups who directly affect company activity.
 Primary stakeholders are usually internal stakeholders.

 Secondary stakeholders are less influential than primary stakeholders.
-They are usually external stakeholders who can indirectly affect, or be affected by, the business.
+They are usually external stakeholders who can indirectly affect the business.

 For example, the government can update taxation thresholds for Stamp Duty or Capital Gains Tax.
 This is not a direct financial exchange with individual companies, but companies are still affected by the these polices.